elastic/golang-crossbuild/README.md

 ## Releasing images for a new Go version

 With every new version of `go` we made a new branch with the name of the previous version to allow continue building the Docker images for the previous version of `go`.
-So if we are in go `1.17` and go `1.18` is released, we create a new branch `1.17`, the we update the `master` branch to install go `1.18`.
+So if we are in go `1.19` and go `1.20` is released, we create a new branch `1.19`, the we update the `main` branch to install go `1.20`.
 Due to the changes in the Debian packages repositories, there is no guaranties that the Docker images for the previous version of `go` will continue to work after some time.

 1. Update the Docker tag in [Makefile.common](https://github.com/elastic/golang-crossbuild/blob/main/go1.10/Makefile.common#L5) and/or